csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 get overloaded.
 Instead, the mapping information can be replicated on a set of router sites, which route requests to the site with the appropriate tablet.
 Protocols to update mapping information when a tablet is split or moved are designed in such a way that no locking is used; a request may as a result end up at a wrong site.
 The problem is handled by detecting that the site is no longer responsible for the key specified by the request, and rerouting the request based on up-to-date mapping information.

 Figure 19.7 depicts the architecture of a cloud data-storage system, based loosely on the PNUTS architecture.
 Other systems provide similar functionality, although their architecture may vary.
-For example, Bigtable does not have sepa- rate routers; the partitioning and tablet-server mapping information is stored in the Google file system, and clients read the information from the file system, and decide where to send their requests.
+For example, Bigtable does not have separate routers; the partitioning and tablet-server mapping information is stored in the Google file system, and clients read the information from the file system, and decide where to send their requests.

 #### 19.9.1.3 Transactions and Replication

-Data-storage systems on the cloud typically do not fully support ACID trans- actions.
+Data-storage systems on the cloud typically do not fully support ACID transactions.
 The cost of two-phase commit is too high, and two-phase commit can lead to blocking in the event of failures, which is not acceptable to typical Web applications.
 This means that such systems typically do not even support a trans- actionally consistent secondary index: the secondary index would be partitioned on a different attribute from the key used for storing the data, and an insert or update would then need to update two sites, which would require two-phase commit.
 At best, such systems support transactions on data within a single tablet, which is controlled by a a single master site.
 Sherpa/PNUTS also provides a test-and-set function, which allows an update to a data item to be conditional on the current version of the data item being the same as a specified version number.
 If the current version number of the data item is more recent than the specified ver- sion number, the update is not performed.
 The test-and-set function can be used by applications to implement a limited form of validation-based concurrency control, with validation restricted to data items in a single tablet.

 In a system with thousands of sites, at any time it is almost guaranteed that several of the sites will be down.
 A data-storage system on the cloud must be able to continue normal processing even with many sites down.
 Such systems replicate data (such as tablets) to multiple machines in a cluster, so that a copy of the data is likely to be available even if some machines of a cluster are down.
 (A **cluster** is a collection of machines in a data center.)
 For example, the _Google File System_ (GFS), which is a distributed fault-tolerant file system, replicates all file system blocks at three or more nodes in a cluster.
 Normal operation can continue as long as at least one copy of the data is available (key system data, such as the mapping of files to nodes, is replicated at more nodes, a majority of which need to be available).
 In addition, replication is also used across geographically distributed clusters, for reasons that we shall see shortly.